"You can't see change when you're in the midst of change."

 Links to further reading listed below.

-If you find anything here to be helpful, please do not hesitate to send me a really tricked-out laptop and to put a few dollars into the envelope along with the thank you note.
-Slim
+If you find anything here to be helpful, please do not hesitate to send me a really tricked-out Mac Book and to tuck a few dollars into the envelope along with the thank you note.

 All rights reserved.